dvdasari/dv2.github.io/_posts/2015-01-08-replacing-mysql-with-mariadb-on-osx-for-a-ruby-on-rails-app.markdown

 ---
 layout: post
-title:  "Replacing MySQL with MariaDB on OS X for a Ruby on Rails App"
+title:  Replacing MySQL with MariaDB on OS X for a Ruby on Rails App
 date:   2015-01-08 19:35:03 -0500
+comments: true
-categories: mysql mariadb
+keywords: mysql mariadb
+description: Replacing MySQL with MariaDB on OS X for a Ruby on Rails App
 ---

 First uninstall MySQL.